How To Build A Social Media Plan For Your Business

 Three Key Categories To Consider In Your Business Social Media Planning

-If these posts contain a link, it will generally link to an external source and not your business or organization’s website.
+If these posts contain a link, they will generally link to an external source and not your business or organization’s website.

 Examples of Community posts include: